delhatch/DES_decrypt/README.md

 The provided test.hex file, when decrypted with the included key.hex file, will (properly) result in clear text of all zeros.

 Note that the included des_test_vectors.txt file contains DES test vectors.
-The files test.hex/key.hex are the first decryption test vector.
+The files I provide (test.hex/key.hex) are the first decryption test vector.